 We address the problem of reliable real-time 3D-tracking of multiple objects which are observed in multiple wide-baseline camera views.
 Establishing the spatio-temporal correspondence is a problem with combinatorial complexity in the number of objects and views.
 In addition vision based tracking suffers from the ambiguities introduced by occlusion, clutter and irregular 3D motion.
 We present a discrete relaxation algorithm for reducing the intrinsic combinatorial complexity by pruning the decision tree based on unreliable prior information from independent 2D-tracking for each view.
 The algorithm improves the reliability of spatio-temporal correspondence by simultaneous optimisation over multiple views in the case where 2D-tracking in one or more views is ambiguous.
 Application to the 3D reconstruction of human movement, based on tracking of skin-coloured regions in three views, demonstrates considerable improvement in reliability and performance.
 The results demonstrate that the optimisation over multiple views gives correct 3D reconstruction and object labeling in the presence of incorrect 2D-tracking whilst maintaining real-time performance

-Tanco LM, Hilton A (2000) Realistic synthesis of novel human movements from a database of motion capture examples Workshop on Workshop on Human Motion, 2000. pp. 137-142
+Tanco LM, Hilton A (2000) Realistic synthesis of novel human movements from a database of motion capture examples, Workshop on Workshop on Human Motion, 2000. pp. 137-142 IEEE

-Collins G, Hilton A (2005) Spatio-Temporal Fusion of Multiple View Video Rate 3D Surfaces Fifth International Conference on 3-D Digital Imaging and Modeling (3DIM?05) pp. 142-149
+Collins G, Hilton A (2005) Spatio-Temporal Fusion of Multiple View Video Rate 3D Surfaces, Fifth International Conference on 3-D Digital Imaging and Modeling (3DIM?05) pp. 142-149 IEEE

 We consider the problem of geometric integration and representation of multiple views of non-rigidly deforming 3D surface geometry captured at video rate.
 Instead of treating each frame as a separate mesh we present a representation which takes into consideration temporal and spatial coherence in the data where possible.
 We first segment gross base transformations using correspondence based on a closest point metric and represent these motions as piecewise rigid transformations.
 The remaining residual is encoded as displacement maps at each frame giving a displacement video.
 At both these stages occlusions and missing data are interpolated to give a representation which is continuous in space and time.
 We demonstrate the integration of multiple views for four different non-rigidly deforming scenes: hand, face, cloth and a composite scene.
 The approach achieves the integration of multiple-view data at different times into one representation which can processed and edited.

-Huang P, Hilton A (2006) Football Player Tracking for Video Annotation IET European Conference on Visual Media Production pp. 175-175
+Huang P, Hilton A (2006) Football Player Tracking for Video Annotation, IET European Conference on Visual Media Production pp. 175-175 IET

-Cosker D, Krumhuber E, Hilton A (2010) Perception of Linear and Nonlinear Motion Properties using a FACS Validated 3D Facial Model In Proc. of ACM Symposium on Applied Perception in Graphics and Visualisation (APGV) pp. 101-108
+Cosker D, Krumhuber E, Hilton A (2010) Perception of Linear and Nonlinear Motion Properties using a FACS Validated 3D Facial Model, In Proc. of ACM Symposium on Applied Perception in Graphics and Visualisation (APGV) pp. 101-108 ACM

 In this paper we present the first Facial Action Coding System